Shankar-Aditya/Open-Source-Low-Cost-VentilatorIdea-/README.md

 # Open-Source-Low-Cost-VentilatorIdea-
 Presentation of an idea to build a Low-Cost Open-Source Ventilator to deal with the shortage due to COVID19.
+                      by            TEAM KOBAA

 If India ever experiences an outbreak of any virus like COVID19 is to China then there is a huge possibility that the epidemic will spread at an exponential rate due to our huge